 The 2016 antiflood measures failed to address flood prevention

 21 people were killed in the 2015 flooding.
-In response, the Malaysian government allocated RM730 million (US$174 million) for flood mitigation projects in 2016 budget.
+The Malaysian government allocated RM730 million (US$174 million) for flood mitigation projects.
 The projects included six parts.
 The model included the creation of a flood relief fund; construction of wooden shelters; NGO training partnerships; increased environmental protection; a government insurance scheme; and a training and counselling centre for low-lying areas.
 None of these successfully dealt with the flood prevention issue.

 The government has not made adequate preparations for drainage.
-The water drains into the sea, causing disruption when heavy rainfall coincides with high tide.
+The water drains into the sea.
+This causes disruption when heavy rainfall coincides with high tide.
 This disruption occurred on both 4 and 5 November 2017.

 Will the government improve prevention measures in 2018?

-In response to the November flooding, the federal government announced the investment of US$1.01 billion in 16 flood mitigation projects for the start of 2018.
+The federal government will invest US$1.01 billion in 16 flood mitigation projects for the start of 2018.
 This figure is a marked increase from the RM10 million (US$2.38 million) initially allocated for flood mitigation in the 2018 budget.

-Penang Water Supply Corporation (PBAPP) will spend RM150 million (US$36 million) on a pipeline to transport water from Air Itam Dam to Teluk Behang Dam.
+Penang Water Supply Corporation will spend RM150 million (US$36 million) on a pipeline.
+It will transport water from Air Itam Dam to Teluk Behang Dam.
 The pipeline will help to relieve flood concerns caused by Air Itam Dam overflowing.
 Although, the Penang population will have to wait two years for the project’s completion.